-If you do not have an account relationship with the bank, it may be concerned about whether there are sufficient funds in your account.
-Ask the bank to call your bank to determine your account balance.
-You can also establish an account with a bank in your new area by asking your bank to wire funds from your account to the financial institution in your new area.
+If you do not have an account with a local bank, the local bank will not cash your checks or allow you to withdraw money.
+You may establish an account with a local bank by asking your bank to wire funds from your account to the financial institution in your new area.